Into The Park

 Back To Merced

-But dear God, lane discipline is absolutely awful in the US, and worse than I’ve ever seen it today.
+But lane discipline is absolutely awful in the US and worse than I’ve ever seen it today.
 Idiots get in the outside lane and just stay there doing 60 mph, oblivious to any other drivers.
 They hold everyone up and force others to undertake in the middle lane.
-I’m motoring along nicely but notice the skies ahead darkening and the cloudline getting ever lower.
+By now I’m motoring along nicely but notice the skies ahead darkening and the cloudline getting ever lower.
 Soon it’s on the horizon.
 This looks like a big storm brewing.

-And then suddenly it hits with no real warning.
+And then suddenly it hits with no warning.
 Within seconds visibility is almost zero and from 80 mph I’m doing 50 mph and wondering if even that’s too fast.
 I cannot see more than a few yards ahead, the rain is like something I have never experienced before.
 It’s just like a blanket of thick fog.
-The ferocity of it is incredible as well, I can’t remember anything like it ever.
-After 20 minutes or so the storm abates to drizzle and I take Exit 284 on Grant Line Road – having consulted Google Maps at Yosemite – which takes me eventually onto Hwy 50 E: and a sign that says South Lake Tahoe.
+The ferocity of the rain is incredible as well, I can’t remember anything like it ever.
+After 20 minutes or so the storm abates to drizzle and I take Exit 284 on Grant Line Road, having consulted Google Maps at Yosemite.
+Eventually this takes me onto Hwy 50 E, and a sign that says South Lake Tahoe.
 The end is in sight!

 With 4 lanes both ways and just a bit of drizzly rain, it’s looking good… And then the rain slowly increases in intensity, 4 lanes becomes 2 lanes, and the rain gets heavier still.
-The mist and low cloud thickens, then 2 lanes each way becomes just one and it’s practically dark at 4.30 pm.
+The mist and low cloud thickens.
+2 lanes each way then becomes just one and it’s practically dark at 4.30 pm.
 The visibility by now is almost non-existent again.
-It’s unbelievably bad weather but thankfully the traffic is very light so I can maintain a decent speed even though the driving conditions are terrible.
+It’s unbelievably bad weather.
+Thankfully the traffic is very light so I can maintain a decent speed even though the driving conditions are terrible.

 Echo Summit in the Sierra Nevada

-I keep climbing and the elevation markers at the roadside keep getting higher: 3000 feet, 4000 ft, 5000, 6000, 7000… Then another sign as I pass over Echo Summit, which is at 7382 feet, through torrential, driving rain that is like a fog.
+I keep climbing and the elevation markers at the roadside keep getting higher: 3000 feet, 4000 ft, 5000, 6000, 7000… There’s another sign as I pass over Echo Summit, which is at 7382 feet.
+The weather conditions are a torrential, driving rain that is like a fog.
 It’s surreal, there’s no other word.
 I really have never experienced rain like this, it’s a really, really dense mist appearing like fog.

 Stateline in Nevada

 I drive through South Lake Tahoe and cross the state line into Nevada into the appropriately named city of Stateline.
 Truth be told, there’s no discernible transition from South Lake Tahoe to Stateline, they merge into one urban sprawl.
-My hotel, Harrah’s Lake Tahoe, is in Stateline, just over the border.
+My hotel, Harrah’s Lake Tahoe, is in Stateline.
 I drop my bags at the valet office and go and park up in the cold and rain, return to check-in and get to my room.
 I made it.
 What a journey.

-I arrived into my room at 6.30 pm which, everything considered, is not too bad and only a couple of hours later then I had scheduled.
+I arrived into my room at 6.30 pm which, everything considered, is not too bad.
+It’s only a couple of hours later then I had scheduled.
 I do however feel crap, quite tired.
-After a while I wander down to the casino floor to check everything out and I have a beer to try and chill out.
+After a while I wander down to the casino floor to check everything out.
+I have a beer to try and chill out.
 I’m not impressed with food options at the outlets in here though.
-I do decide however that I’m not driving anywhere, or even walking outside, I’ve had enough for today.
-The hotel guide does however say there’s a walkway under the road to the hotel opposite, Harveys, and they have a Hard Rock Café.
+I decide however that I’m not driving anywhere, or even walking outside, I’ve just had enough for today.
+The hotel guide does however say there’s a walkway under the road to the hotel opposite, Harveys, and they have a Hard Rock Café (it’s since been turned into something else).
 So I decide to go there for dinner.

 When I get there though, it’s absolutely freezing inside.
 The air con temperature is way too low.
 I know that casinos do this to keep the punters awake but this is ridiculous.
 Within minutes I’m almost physically shivering and I’ve not ordered anything yet.
 But there’s a live band doing a soundcheck, and whilst they sound a bit iffy, I decide to stick it out.
 I order food and a rack of ribs arrive a while later but they are very average.
 Why do so many chefs not take off the ribs’ back membrane?
 Ugh.

 The band start playing as I eat but they really don’t seem to know what they want to be or what they’re doing.
-Various band members are on and off the stage after every song like a whore’s knickers.
+Various band members are on and off the stage after every song.
 They start with 5 blokes, then add a lady singer, then there’s only three of them murdering Clapton’s version of Crossroads – it’s very, very bad, trust me – followed by 4 of them cocking another famous tune up… need I go on?
 Get the picture?